 After washing the garment, gently squeeze the excess water out then roll it in a dry towel so as to remove most of the water.
 Then air-dry it instead of using a machine.
 Machine drying it will require tumbling which stretches the elastic and reduces the compression.
 After a short while, your compression garment will not be able to stay firmly on your legs.

 Note that exposing your compression garment to excessive heat may weaken it and damage its elastic fibers.
 Turn the garment inside out then lay it flat to dry or hang it on a line.
 Do not expose the material to direct sunlight or other direct heat sources like radiators.
 It is highly recommended instead of hanging the compression garment directly on a line or rack, first place a towel over it then lay the garment on top of the towel to dry.
 Some leg sleeves do not fit properly after washing and drying because the weight of the water usually stretches them.

-Compression leg gear are really worth investing in for all the ankle and shin support they offer.
-Although not everyone may need sleeves, every athlete can enjoy the benefits it offers in terms of quicker recovery.
+Compression leg gear is really worth investing in for all the ankle and shin support they offer.
+Although not everyone may need these sleeves, every athlete can enjoy the benefits it offers in terms of a quicker recovery.